What is this engagement about?

 You can participate in the following way:

-You can view and comment on draft information schedules that are currently posted for public consultation.
+You can view and comment on draft information schedules that are currently posted for public engagement.

 Comments will be assessed in the context of all other information received.
 Once all reviews and amendments are complete, the Chief Records Officer will give final approval to the schedule, and it will be published here as well as on the Operational Records Classification Systems website.